• Skip to primary navigation

 Jump to Recipe

 Make this Cajun Alfredo Sauce for a spicy twist on your basic pasta sauce.
-All done in 15 minutes with store bought or homemade cajun seasoning and zero chopping, this is a quick, tasty dinner full of flavor.
+All done in 15 minutes, with no flour and zero chopping.
+Use store bought or homemade cajun seasoning.
+This is a quick, tasty dinner full of flavor - with or without added proteins!

 cajun alfredo sauce with pasta in a skillet